docker/docs/network/network-tutorial-overlay.md

 ## Use an overlay network for standalone containers

-This example does the following:
+This example demonstrates DNS container discovery -- specifically, how to communicate between standalone containers on different Docker daemons using an overlay network.
+Steps are:

-- initializes a swarm on `host1`
+- On `host1`, initialize the node as a swarm (manager).
-- joins `host2` to the swarm
+- On `host2`, join the node to the swarm (worker).
-- creates an attachable overlay network
+- On `host1`, create an attachable overlay network (`test-net`).
-- creates an `alpine` service with 3 replicas, connected to the overlay network
+- On `host1`, run an interactive [alpine](https://hub.docker.com/_/alpine/) container (`alpine1`) on `test-net`.
-- creates a single `alpine` container on `host2`, which is also attached to the overlay network
+- On `host2`, run an interactive, and detached, [alpine](https://hub.docker.com/_/alpine/) container (`alpine2`) on `test-net`.
-- proves that the standalone container can communicate with the service tasks, and vice versa.
+- On `host1`, from within a session of `alpine1`, ping `alpine2`.

 ### Prerequisites

-For this test, you need two different Docker hosts, which can communicate with each other.
-Each host needs to be running Docker 17.06 or higher.
-The following ports must be open between the two Docker hosts:
+For this test, you need two different Docker hosts that can communicate with each other.
+Each host must have Docker 17.06 or higher with the following ports open between the two Docker hosts:

 - TCP port 2377
 - TCP and UDP port 7946